| Assessment weight : 40% | Due : Week 13 |

 components must be defined:

-Then, in method initComponents
+Then, in method initComponents,

-component) to the user interface.
+add each component (except the CheckboxGroup component) to the user interface.
 Use the appropriate layout manager

 to achieve an interface similar to the sample program.
 Also in method

-, set up event handlers to handle the user clicking
+initComponents, set up event handlers to handle the user clicking

-component, the state change of the Checkbox
+of the Button component, the state change of the Checkbox

 components, and the closing of the program.
 This should be done by first adding a listener